The Tech Support Industry

 Excessive chargebacks are a sign that a merchant’s business model is flawed.
 Chargebacks are caused by customer dissatisfaction, a lack of customer service and insufficient fraud or chargeback mitigation plans.

-The main reason credit card processors don’t want to deal with businesses that have large volumes of chargebacks is because they get penalized for them.
+The main reason credit card processors don’t want to approve businesses for a Merchant Account for Tech Support is that they tend to have large volumes of chargebacks and will get penalized for them if they are managed properly.
 Whenever a merchant exceeds a 2% chargeback ratio, the processor faces potential fines from credit brands, like Visa or MasterCard.
 The fines can total thousands of dollars per merchant.
 Therefore, a business with high chargebacks becomes a financial burden for a credit card processor, ultimately resulting in merchant account termination.

-Credit card processors can terminate high-risk merchant accounts if their have a more 3% chargeback ratio.
+Credit card processors can terminate high-risk merchant accounts including a Merchant Account for Tech Support if they have a 3% chargeback ratio.
 Once businesses have lost their merchant accounts, they have very difficult times getting approved for second ones.

-Remote tech support merchants often accept MO/TO (mail order/telephone order) payments or e-commerce payments via their websites.
+Remote tech support merchants that have a Merchant Account for Tech Support often accept MO/TO (mail order/telephone order) payments or e-commerce payments via their websites.
 In both payment types, the customer’s credit card information is entered through a payment gateway or virtual terminal.
 This gateway is a user interface that transmits card data to the processor securely.
 Great ways for tech support merchants to cut down on a large volume of chargebacks are to use ACH, or Automated Clearing House, payment processing, as well as other check solutions.
 ACH is an electronic payment solution that enables businesses to deduct funds directly from a customer’s bank account.

 ACH and how it works